grzeimann/MCSED/README.md

 * Greg Zeimann, UT Austin, grzeimann@gmail.com or gregz@astro.as.utexas.edu

 ## Background
-MCSED models the spectral energy distribution (SED) of weakly resolved or unresolved galaxies.
-We use parametrized star formation histories (SFHs) and dust attenuation laws in combination with single stellar population models to create a composite stellar population for our observed integrated SEDs to then infer the stellar mass of the system as well as the variables related to SFH and dust.
+MCSED models the spectral energy distribution (SED) of weakly resolved or unresolved galaxies with a strong focus on the observed optical, near-infrared, and infrared wavelengths.
+We use parametrized star formation histories (SFHs) and dust attenuation laws in combination with single stellar population models to create a composite stellar population for our observed integrated SEDs.
+We use a monte carlo algorithm, emcee (http://dfm.io/emcee/current/), to then infer the posteriors for fitted parameters such as stellar mass.

 ## Installation
 To acquire and install this code, simply move to a directory where you would like it stored and type: